Filipe-ac/interferon_1A_rotation_genetic_algorithm/README.md

 # interferon_1A_rotation_genetic_algorithm
 Python implementation of the genetic algorithm to optimize the body rotation of betainterferon 1A shots

+UNDER CONSTRUCTION

 About:

+The Interferon medication is ministrated with a subcutenous injection, usualy trhice a week, that can be applyed in arund 30 points around the patient body.
+It is recomended that the shots are aplayed in as sparse as possible, so this algorithm intents to obtain a optimized rotatition.
+Note that not all possible points are suitable for all patiantes, so the answer for this problem may vary from on person to another.

 Dependencies:

+Numpy

 Documentation:

+From command line

+From command line in linux just call rotation.py - [list of points to exlude]

+The parameters are tested to have a good convergence, but can be modified with the following arguments

+Parameters to change:
+-i number of indivus; Default = 100
+-b number of best individuals to keep (fraction of the total number of individuaus); Default = -w number of worst individuals to keep (fraction of the total number of individuaus);
+-a probability of change of "genetic material" between two solutions; Default = -m probability of mutatuin; Default =
+-n name of the destination folder; Default =

+THE OBJECTIVE FUNCTION:

+The recomendation is sparse the applications as much as possible, and wait at least 3 applications to return near to some area.
+So, the objective function must keep some memory of what came before.
+So the objective function that we will minimize consist in the sumation of the distancies of the three previous steps, pondarated from a decresing exponential function, for all the points.

+To visualize the behavior of the algorithm, we will plot the result apllied on 30 points distributed in a circle:

+Complete rotation:

+Comparing with manual solution:

 Validation: